Axion Homeopathy: Screening Dilaton Interactions: Brans-Dicke scalars

 Brans-Dicke model is a particular instance of class of scalar-tensor theories that couple a single light scalar $\phi$ to matter and to gravity through a Lagrangian density of the form \be \cL= - \sqrt{- g}\left[ \frac{M_p^2}{2} \, \cR + \frac12 \, (\partial \phi)^2 + V(\phi) \right] + \cL_m(\tilde g_{\mu\nu}, \psi) \,. \ee Here $\cR$ is the Ricci scalar built from $g_{\mu\nu}$, while $M_p^{-2} = 8 \pi G $ with $G $ being Newton's constant for universal gravitation and $\psi$ is a representative matter field.
 The defining feature of this class of models is that $\phi$ couples to matter only through the Jordan-frame metric, defined by \be \tilde g_{\mu\nu} = A^2(\phi) \; g_{\mu\nu} \,, \ee where $g_{\mu\nu}$ is the Einstein-frame metric used in the rest of the lagrangian \pref{VanillaL}.
 Having matter only couple through $\tilde g_{\mu\nu}$ ensures that the model predicts no preferred-frame effects and so immediately evades all bounds coming from tests of the Equivalence Principle \cite{EPTests}.

 Brans-Dicke theory corresponds to the special case where the scalar potential $V(\phi)$ is negligible and where \be A(\phi) = \exp\Bigl(\mfg \, \phi/M_p \Bigr) \,, \ee for some coupling $\mfg$.
-For historical reasons $\mfg$ is often traded for the Brans-Dicke parameter $\omega$ defined by $\mfg^2 = 1/(3+2\omega)$.
+For historical reasons $\mfg$ is often traded for the Brans-Dicke parameter $\omega$ defined by\footnote{Notice we use a slightly different normalization for $\phi$ than is common in the gravity literature \cite{Will:2014kxa}.} $2\mfg^2 = 1/(3+2\omega)$.
 This kind of coupling is theoretically well-motivated and is often encountered in the context of theories with approximate scale invariance for which $\phi$ is called the dilaton and the above assumptions imply that matter fields have a universal $\phi$-dependent mass $m = m_0 \,A(\phi)$.